gabr1el1/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
 - Does each element have a unique class name?
+  ANS: Yes, they do.
 - Did you use the grouping selector for styles that both elements share?
+  ANS: Yes, for the font-family-name and font-size.
 - Did you make separate rules for the styles unique to each element?
+  Yes, different background-color and color for each class.